ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-    If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.
-See :ref:`pip_upgrade` for more details.
+  If you have Ansible 2.9 or older installed or Ansible 3, see :ref:`pip_upgrade`.

 You can replace ``devel`` in the URL mentioned above, with any other branch or tag on GitHub to install older versions of Ansible (prior to ``ansible-base`` 2.10.), tagged alpha or beta versions, and release candidates.
 This installs all of Ansible.